kauaxzi/Lyrics-app-with-Genius-API/README.md

 python app.py
 After running the command, the terminal will show a localhost URL (usually something like ```http://127.0.0.1:5000).``` Open this URL in your web browser to access and test the application locally.

+This code is purely educational and may not work properly.
+This project will be discontinued.